LeePatPat/NatDud/README.md

 Dr David Bevan at the University of Strathclyde for his contributions to the theory behind the application.

-Joseph Kato (https://github.com/jdkato) for his developments on the Tombstone.js natural deduction library.
+Joseph Kato (https://github.com/jdkato) for his developments on the Tombstone.js propositional logic library.

 ## License